 A valve manifold will usually have a water supply coming in and a few branches where valves are attached.
 As you’ll see in the picture below we decided to add unions on both sides of the valve to make replacing the valves easier if they break.

 Why should you make a DIY own sprinkler manifold?

-For some silly reason that we cannot begin to understand, the major manufacturers for the valves do not put unions (which is a twist off) on both sides of the valve manifolds.
+For some silly reason that we cannot begin to understand, the major manufacturers of the valves do not put unions (which is a twist-off) on both sides of the valve manifolds.

 step 3.
 Dig trenches for sprinkler lines.